-The Biennial of Flamenco it is celebrated in Seville lighting its streets of this art and passion.
-For almost 40 years when September of even years arrives, Seville is immersed in flamenco.
-From September 6 to 30, a program is offered where the most renowned artists who come to delight with their art sing, dance and play.
-A city that turns fully to an ingrained feeling.
-Singers, dancers and guitarists take to the stage for Sevillians, amateurs, and purists of this art.
-Seville is flooded with whining and the torn sound of the Spanish guitar.
-Of the chiming of the palms and heels with the zapateado.
-From the Lope de Vega Theater to the Plaza de Toros de la Real Maestranza it is placed under the feet of these artists.
+The Biennial of Flamenco is celebrated in Seville by lighting its streets with this art and passion.
+For almost 40 years, when September of the even-numbered years arrives, Seville has been immersed in flamenco.
+From September 6 to 30, a program is offered where the most renowned artists sing, dance and play who come to delight with their art.
+A city that is fully committed to a deep-rooted feeling.
+Singers, dancers and guitarists take to the stages for Sevillians, amateurs, and purists of this art.
+Seville is flooded with groans and the strummed sound of the Spanish guitar.
+Of the clattering of the palms and heels with the footwork.
+From the Lope de Vega Theatre to the Real Maestranza Bullring, you can get under the feet of these artists.

-Why it is important to flamenco in Spanish culture
+Why Is It Important flamenco in Spanish culture

-The flamenco although it is originally from the south of Andalusia it has been adopted as a heritage associated with the culture of Spain.
-It is a musical genre with a great aesthetic content that impregnates it with a great differentiating personality from the rest of the music that populates the musical world.
-It is the result of the fusion between the voice of singing, dance and musical accompaniment with guitar, zapateados and palms.
+The flamenco although it is native to the south of Andalusia, it has been adopted as a heritage associated with the culture of Spain.
+It is a musical genre with a great aesthetic content that imbues it with a great personality that differentiates it from the rest of the music that populates the musical world.
+It is the result of the fusion between the voice of the cante, the dance and the musical accompaniment with guitar, footwork and clapping.
 Which is called singing, dancing and playing.
-Their clothing is a very characteristic element such as the flamenco costume for women or the flamenco for man.
+Their clothing is a very characteristic element such as the flamenco dress for women or the flamenco for man.
 Heels as an artistic expression.
 As part of the music making a whole.

 The best flamenco music

-In the biennial the best flamenco music is represented, the best cantaores and cantaoras accompanied by their shows some more groundbreaking and others more conservative preserving the cante jondo.
+The biennial represents the best flamenco music, the best singers accompanied by their shows, some more groundbreaking and others more conservative, preserving cante jondo.
 For more than twenty days you can enjoy this art that will flood the city in more than twelve points.
 The flamenco it is an art that is learned.
 That passes from generation to generation.
-That the gypsies teach their children at flamenco parties, at every family reunion.
-Because it talks about feelings.
+That the gypsies teach their children at flamenco parties, at every family gathering.
+Because it speaks of feelings.

 The best flamenco

-The best flamencocomes from the hand of Salvador Távora founder of La Cuadra de Sevilla lands with his show "Quejío" a cry about social injustice.
-Távora is very prone in his shows to show a groundbreaking proposal.
-This time for its aesthetic conception, its political and social commitment.
-The 84-year-old Sevillian playwright reflects the oppression of the Andalusian proletariat through a montage based on singing and visual power, with the absence of dramatic text.
+The best flamencocomes from the hand of Salvador Távora, founder of La Cuadra de Sevilla, lands with his show "Quejío", a cry about social injustice.
+Távora is very prone to show a groundbreaking proposal in his shows.
+This time because of its aesthetic conception, its political and social commitment.
+The 84-year-old playwright from Seville reflects the oppression of the Andalusian proletariat through a staging based on singing and visual power, with the absence of dramatic text.

-Tía Juana la del Pipa, Remedios Amaya and Juana Amaya will be highlighting the contribution of Romani women to flamenco singing.
-The Poligono Sur will be brought to the biennial by the Factoría Cultural.
-Antonio Amaya by the dancer Farruquito.
+Tía Juana la del Pipa, Remedios Amaya and Juana Amaya will celebrate the contribution of Roma women to cante jondo.
+By the hand of Factoría Cultural the Polígono Sur will arrive at the biennial.
+Antonio Amaya by the hand of the dancer Farruquito.

-If you want to enjoy from the inside and know or improve your dance or guitar Taller Flamenco offers workshops.
+If you want to enjoy from the inside and get to know or improve your dance or guitar Taller Flamenco offers workshops.
 Soon